CoolBeee/CSCI_677_ComputerVision_Project/README.md

 <image width="25%" src ="https://github.com/user-attachments/assets/72dc0de1-bd01-4a18-89bf-52645d798a7e"></image>

 Intersection over Union (IoU)
-- Used to link object detections when objects reappear after occlusion by assigning the best available matches based on the Intersection over Union
+- Used to link object detections when the objects reappear after occlusion by assigning the best available matches based on the Intersection over Union.
 - This algorithm allows us to see the spatial overlap between two bounding boxes over a adjustable threshold, the predicted bounding box and current detection bounding box area.

 <image width="50%" src="https://github.com/user-attachments/assets/56b51c52-1d0e-4719-9a7d-90c8a3adee34"> </image>